 There are no significant material orders passed by the Regulators/Courts/ Tribunalswhich would impact the going concern status of your Company and its future operations.

-The Board of Directors of your Company had constituted various Committees and approvedtheir terms of reference/role in compliance with the provisions of the Companies Act 2013and SEBI Listing Regulations viz.
+The Board of Directors of your Company had constituted various Committees and approvedtheir terms of reference/role in compliance with the provisions of the Companies Act 2013and Listing Regulations viz.
 Audit Committee Nomination and Remuneration CommitteeStakeholders Relationship Committee Corporate Social Responsibility Committee and RiskManagement Committee.

-Pursuant to the provisions of Section 134(3)(p) 149(8) Schedule IV of the CompaniesAct 2013 SEBI (LODR) Regulations 2015 and the circular dated 5th January 2017 issuedby SEBI with respect to Guidance Note on Board Evaluation annual performance evaluationof the Board as well as of the Audit Committee Nomination & Remuneration CommitteeStakeholders Relationship Committee CSR and Risk Management Committees and individualDirectors have been carried out by the Board.
-The performance evaluation of theIndependent Directors was carried out by the entire Board and the performance evaluationof the Chairman Non-Independent Directors and Board was carried out by the Board.
+Pursuant to the provisions of Section 134(3)(p) 149(8) Schedule IV of the CompaniesAct 2013 SEBI (LODR) Regulations 2015 and the circular dated 5th January 2017 issuedby SEBI with respect to Guidance Note on Board Evaluation annual performance evaluationof the Board as well as of the Committees of the Board and individual Directors have beencarried out by the Board.

 INDEPENDENT DIRECTORS' MEETING: